Isabel Carret Peirce Correspondence

 Scope and Contents

-This collection contains fourteen letters written to Isabel Carret Peirce (1831-1888) of Lincoln, Massachusetts, from 1850-1888.
-The eight letters to Isabel from her sister Adeline written between 1870 and 1888 document life on the Carret family sugar plantation near Trinidad, Cuba during and immediately after the Ten Years War.
-The war began in 1868 when rebels declared Cuban independence from Spain and called for the emancipation of slaves.
-The letters contain descriptions of dangers faced by the family, including the looting and burning of local towns and plantations by bands of insurgents.
-The letters also document interactions with soldiers sent to protect the sugar plantations from rebels.
-The failure of neighboring plantations and the economic decline of Trinidad in general are frequently described, as are the mounting debts of the Carret plantation.
-The imminent abolition of slavery in Cuba is also discussed.
+This collection consists of 14 letters written to Isabel Carret Peirce (1831-1888) of Lincoln, Massachusetts, from 1850-1888.
+Eight of the letters were written by her sister Adeline Carret between 1870 and 1888 and document life on the Carret family sugar plantation near Trinidad, Cuba during and immediately after the Ten Years War.
+The letters describe the dangers faced by the family, including looting and burning of local towns and plantations by bands of insurgents as well as interactions with soldiers sent to protect the sugar plantations from rebels.
+The failure of neighboring plantations and the economic decline of Trinidad in general are also frequently described, as are the mounting debts of the Carret plantation and the imminent abolition of slavery in Cuba.
+The six letters written by Isabel’s mother, Eliza H. Carret; aunt, E. H. Henchman; and sisters, Theresa and Maria Carret in Massachusetts during the 1850's, focus on family news, including trips to Dedham, Lynn, Scituate, Watertown, and Wolfsborough.

 Dates